NEVER BUY ANOTHER GERANIUM PLANT FOR YOUR GARDEN

 STEP 5: Plant in Pots

-STEP 6: Place in Sunny location
+STEP 6: Place the geranium pots in a Sunny location

-In Sunny Location
+Place Propagated Geraniums In Sunny Location

 After plants begin to grow, you can transplant them to other containers or put them in the ground when weather permits.

-DIY Planter Ideas
+Some other DIY Planter Ideas

 DIY PVC Planter - Learn to make a planter using PVC Pipe.
 This will hold many small pots and is perfect for a deck.